Prince George's County

 ACTIONS TO FORECLOSE

-The plaintiff in any action to foreclose the right of redemption must be the holder of the certificate of sale.
+The certificate of sale must be attached to and included as part of the complaint (Section 14-835).
+In any action to foreclose the right of redemption, the plaintiff must be the holder of the certificate of sale.

-Any person who acquired a deed to property under this subtitle is entitled to the issuance of a writ for possession of the property under the Maryland Rules as if the person had obtained a judgment awarding possession of the property (Section 14-850).
+Once a judgment is granted, the plaintiff becomes liable for any taxes due after the judgment and for any surplus bid (Section 14-844).
+A person who obtains a deed to property under this subtitle is entitled to receive a writ for possession of the property under the Maryland Rules as if they had obtained a judgment awarding possession (Section 14-850).

-Updated 3/1/2023
+Updated 4/17/2025